toddeTV/talk_2025-01-29_vue-js-nation-conference/content/gltf-type-generation-api.md

 <v-clicks>

 - **usability:** prioritize by usage e.g. `IslandScene.island.beach.rock001`
-  - <mdi-code class="text-gray-400" /> Implement by one packing the model in one (potentially very large) object
+  - <mdi-code class="text-gray-400" /> Implement by packing the model in one (potentially very large) object
   - <ant-design-smile-filled class="text-green-400" /> good usability bc user can use the scene graph that mirrors the glTF structure to navigate
   - <ant-design-frown-filled class="text-red-400" /> larger bundle size due to the one (potentially very large) object
 - **bundle size:** prioritize by usage e.g. `getRock001(getBeach(getIsland(getIslandScene(model))))`